Harald-U/workshop-openshift-on-ibm-cloud/7-source-to-image.md

 Next we create a new OpenShift application (our microservice) in your project.

-We define in the first parameter of the 'oc new-app' command that we want to use the Open Liberty builder image (s2i-open-liberty:latest) to produce the production image with Open Liberty and our microservice (server.xml and authors.war which are located in the local repository '/.' which is the part after '~')
+The first parameter of the `oc new-build` command may look strange: the first part (s2i-open-liberty:latest) specifies the Open Liberty builder image, then comes a seperator ('~'), then the specification of the local repository '/.' which contains the server.xml and authors.war needed for the build.

 ```
 $ cd ${ROOT_FOLDER}/deploying-to-openshift